 Employees and support recipients have varying levels of protection against COVID-19, and this level of protection will fluctuate over time.
 The following outlines the level of protection each individual has against COVID-19.
-The level of protection that an employee has will impact their need to quarantine or isolate, as well as clearance from out-of-state travel.

 - 1. High level of protection Fully vaccinated within the last six months; if fully vaccinated for longer than six months, has received a booster. - 2.
 Medium level of protection Fully vaccinated over six months ago and has not received a booster; or has tested positive for COVID-19 within the last three months and has recovered. - 3.
 Low level of protection Not vaccinated and has not tested positive for COVID-19 within the last three months.